wp-plugins/social-media-widget/readme.txt

 For help, please go to my <a href="http://forums.idontlikethisgame.com/viewforum.php?f=3">SMW Forums</a> and ask whatever questions you need!

 == Changelog ==
+= 2.6 =

+* Changed the way that the custom icons worked.
+Turns out, when Wordpress upgrades a plugin, it completely removes the plugin folder and uploads it verbatim from the SVN package.
+Thus, all custom icons were lost.
+* Added a text field to allow a brief description of the widget that appears before the icons as requested on my support forums.

+#Changed the way
 = 2.5.5 =

 * Added ability to align the widget left, right, or center.